// API Reference

 I am getting 429 Too Many Requests

-• Check the code field: capacity_exceeded is transient (retry), quota_exceeded is persistent (upgrade or wait).
+• Check the code field: rate_limit_exceeded means per-key/endpoint request rate limit hit (retry with backoff); capacity_exceeded is transient backend overload (retry); quota_exceeded is a persistent billing quota (upgrade or wait).

 • Reduce your request rate or implement client-side rate limiting.

-• Consider upgrading to a higher tier for increased rate limits.
+• Consider upgrading to a higher tier or requesting a custom rate limit for increased throughput.

 My responses are slow